-Mag.Phil., Art History Institute, 2005, University of Vienna; PhD, 2009, MIT, Cambridge, MA.
-Books: Performative Monuments: The Rematerialisation of Public Art (Manchester UP, 2014); Presence: A Conversation at Cabaret Voltaire (co-editor, Zurich: Lars Müller, 2014); Ugliness: The Non-Beautiful in Art and Theory (co-editor, London: I.B.
+Mag.Phil., Art History Institute, University of Vienna; PhD, Department of Architecture, MIT, Cambridge, MA, 2009.
+Books: Performative Monuments: The Rematerialisation of Public Art (Manchester UP, 2014); Participation in Art and Architecture (co-editor, London: I.B.
+Tauris, 2015), Presence: A Conversation at Cabaret Voltaire (co-editor, Berlin: Sternberg Press, 2016); Ugliness: The Non-Beautiful in Art and Theory (co-editor, London: I.B.
 Tauris, 2014), Krzysztof Wodiczko.
 City of Refuge: a 9/11 Memorial (co-editor, London: Black Dog, 2009).
-Publications: Articles in Grey Room, Journal of the Society of Architectural Historians, TDR, PAJ, Texte zur Kunst, Log, thresholds, Art Journal Awards: Postdoctoral Fellowship, ETH Zurich Department of Architecture; Curatorial Fellowship, National Gallery of Art, Washington, D.C.; Charlotte Newcombe Pre-doctoral Fellowship in Ethics and Religion (decl.); Max-Planck Institute for the History of Science, Berlin; Fulbright Scholarship; MIT Presidential Graduate Fellowship.
-Concurrent Positions: Advisory Board Member, Jewish Museum Vienna, 2013–15; Research Fellow at the Iconic Criticism Center (eikones), University of Basel; Founding Member, International Art and Architecture Network AAHA.
+Publications: articles in Art Journal , Grey Room, Journal of the Society of Architectural Historians, TDR, PAJ, Texte zur Kunst, Log, thresholds.
+Awards: Writing Residency at the NTU Centre for Contemporary Art Singapore; Postdoctoral Fellowship, ETH Zurich Department of Architecture; Curatorial Fellowship, National Gallery of Art, Washington, D.C.; Charlotte Newcombe Pre-doctoral Fellowship in Ethics and Religion (decl.); Max-Planck Institute for the History of Science, Berlin; Fulbright Scholarship; MIT Presidential Graduate Fellowship.
+Concurrent Positions: Advisory Board Member, Jewish Museum Vienna; Member of the Iconic Criticism Center (eikones), University of Basel; Founding Member, International Art and Architecture Network AAHA.

 Most Publications can be downloaded on her academia.edu page.